Book A New Way of Seeing Art History in 57 Works - Thames & Hudson

 Today, still an independent family-owned publisher, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles in print.
 It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The company is also expanding its list of children's books.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating across different markets and languages to create large editions and reduce unit production costs.
-Neurath’s concept was the first of many innovations that Thames & Hudson introduced to the publishing world.
+Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, enabling large print runs and reducing unit production costs.
+Neurath’s concept was the first of many innovations that Thames & Hudson brought to the publishing world.

 The world of art and scholarship remains at the heart of Thames & Hudson’s publishing program, which remains true to its core principle: providing a “museum without walls.”